xssed/owlcache/README.md

 ]

 ~~~
-The result is information about which node participates in the cluster query.
+The result is the information about which node in the cluster owns this Key.